Frontrider/responsivedesignlanguage/README.md

 ### Identifiers

 The plan is to have a single identifier, which can be shared between many tags.
-How its implemented from css side, is up to them, this tag should only recieve basic styling (and animations).
+How its implemented from css side, is up to them, this tag should only receive basic styling (and animations).
 The fancier elements should be in the text.
 ```
 <{tag}:#{idname}:{width}:{heigth}:{left}:{top}>{text}</{tag}>